taylorryanbell/data-eng-final/eval.md

 ---
 ## STEP 2 - JENKINS
+- [ ] Is there a .gitignore? files like...
+          .idea
 - [ ] Was a Jenkins project created with the programmer's name and an appropriate title?
 - [ ] Does it connect to the appropriate GitHub properly?
 	- [ ] Webhook inside GitHub settings: `http://3.21.225.172:8081/github-webhook/`